 — All Hands and Hearts – Smart Response (@AllHandsHearts) November 28, 2018

 3. Welcome New Donors

-Keeping this in mind, launch a 2-3 part welcome email series for these donors.
+Keeping this in mind, launch a 2 to 3 part welcome email series for these donors.
 It might look something like this:

-• Ask the donor to follow you on social media, or share a infograhpic or blog post with friends
+- Ask the donor to follow you on social media, or share an infographic or blog post with friends

 If you don’t have enough time to send all three emails before launching your next holiday campaign, collapse these into one or two emails to avoid annoying recipients.
 You can also use one of these emails as a kickoff to your holiday fundraising campaign.
+You want to make sure new donors are folded into your communications for your year-end efforts.
 Include: A huge thank you, information about your cause and programs, and an ask to share your organization with friends or family.

 4. Follow Up With Regular Donors